Lovina Beach: Geography

 Although it has become more popular with tourists, it remains far quieter than the tourist hotspots of the island's south side.

 Popular activities for visitors include diving, snorkeling, and early-morning boat trips off the coast to see dolphins.
 These dolphin sighting trips usually last about two hours, and generally cost anywhere between 60,000–250,000 Indonesian rupiah, or about US$5–$20.

 Coral and reef restoration

+Docked boats at the beach under the setting sun.

 Lovina is one of Bali's five sites benefiting from the largest coral restoration project in the world (as of 2021): the Indonesian Coral Reef Garden (ICRG) intends to install altogether just under one million structural units.
 The project is funded by the Maritime Affairs and Fisheries Ministry, to the tune of $7.5m.
 At Lovina, 1,000 ‘bio-rocks’ (large concrete and metal bells with holes to attach hard coral) have been built and installed by 250 locals, out of work since the pandemic.
 The local team, who started its work as a small group of people in 2019, also takes care of the nursery that was implemented as one of the first moves; they take in international volunteers, run awareness programs, monitor and document the evolution of the site, experiment on different methods for planting coral, hunt coral predators, pick up trash underwater...